qewer33/quetite/REFERENCE.md

 #### Num

 The number type holds integer and floating point numbers.
 Internally it's a 64 bit float.
-The Num prototype provides many functions to make it easier to work with numbers.
+The Num prototype provides many functions to make it easier to work with Nums.

 ```rb
 # an integer and a float